stephomi/nomadsculpt.com/manual/docs/material.md

 ## Always unlit
-If enabled, the object will ignores PBR and Matcap and simply display its color painting without shading.
+If enabled, the object will ignore PBR and Matcap and simply display its color painting without shading.
 Note that if you use [Additive](#additive), you can paint transparency directly by using black color.